Learn about the admissions requirements needed to apply for KGI’s Master of Science in Physician Assistant Studies program.

 The KGI MSPA program requires seven prerequisite courses prior to entry into the program.
 All prerequisites must be completed with a grade ‘C’ or higher within 10 years of the application deadline.
 Applicants are allowed to have up to two outstanding prerequisites (no more than 8 semester hours or 12 quarter hours total) at the time of application.
 However, all prerequisites must be satisfactorily completed by June 15 of the enrollment year.

-Please note that credit for introductory courses, Advanced Placement (AP), College Level Examination Program (CLEP), and International Baccalaureate (IB) will not be accepted for prerequisite courses.
+Please note that credit for Advanced Placement (AP), College Level Examination Program (CLEP), and International Baccalaureate (IB) will not be accepted for prerequisite courses.

 Minimum Semester Hours: 8